buzzqw/TUS/OBSS/OBSSv2-eng.md

 \

-***Pounce.*** If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 16 Fortitude Saving Throw or be knocked prone.
+***Pounce.*** If the tiger moves at least 20 meters straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 16 Fortitude Saving Throw or be knocked prone.
 If the target is prone, the tiger can make one bite attack against it as an Immediate Action.

 ***Keen Smell.*** The tiger has +1d6 to Awareness checks that rely on smell.